Examples of Local Laws and Incentives

 Electric Vehicle (EV) Ready Building Requirements – Middletown, CT

 New developments that require 25 or more parking spaces in Middletown must have a minimum of 3% of the total number of spaces established as EV parking spaces.
 EV parking spaces must have a Level 2 or direct current fast charging (DCFC) station or connection.
 Developments that exceed the minimum 3% requirement for EV parking spaces may request a reduction in the total number of required parking spaces.
 This reduction may be equal to the number of EV parking spaces above the 3% minimum requirement, but the reduction may not exceed 10% of the total amount of parking spaces for the proposed development.
-For more information, see the Middletown Planning and Zoning Code Section 40.02.01.
+For more information, see the Middletown Planning and Zoning website and Planning and Zoning Code Section 40.02.01.

 Electric Vehicle (EV) Ready Building Requirements – Portland, OR